Connect with us

 Kenya’s gravel is quickly getting depleted.
 PHOTO | FILE

-The three quarry workers are taking a break after hours of hard work – chomping uncountable morsels of gravel from the mine to help nourish Nairobi’s unquenchable thirst for rock.
+The three quarry workers are taking a break after hours of work – chomping uncountable morsels of gravel from the mine to help nourish Nairobi’s unquenchable thirst for rock.

 Mr Munyua, a father of four, has worked in this quarry since early 2002 and has seen the prices of gravel soaring from Sh350 to at least Sh2,500 per cubic metre of the material- earning himself a fortune.